+11 Footnote no longer applicable.

 12 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
 206 had not come into operation.
 It reads as follows:

 206. Bulk Handling Act 1967 amended